-There currently is no public electrical or communications services in the Shorty Creek project area however, advanced feasibility work is being conducted by International Tower Hill Mines on their Livengood gold deposit.
-Should development of this project occur, industrial-scale power and communications systems linked to Fairbanks will be constructed only a few kilometers from the Property (see "Adjacent Properties").
+There currently is no public electrical or communications services in the Shorty Creek project area however, advanced pre feasibility work is being conducted by International Tower Hill Mines on their Livengood gold deposit.
+Should development of this project occur, industrial-scale power and communications systems linked to Fairbanks will be constructed only a few kilometres from the Property (see "Adjacent Properties").

-The Shorty Creek project is bisected by the Trans-Alaska Pipeline, a 48-inch diameter 800 mile long pipeline currently carrying approximately 500,000 barrels per day of crude oil from production facilities on Alaska's North Slope to the all-weather port of Valdez, Alaska.
-In the Shorty Creek area, the pipeline is serviced via a controlled-access gravel road whose right-of-way is leased from the State of Alaska by Alyeska Pipeline Service Co., the operator of the Trans-Alaska Pipeline.
+The Shorty Creek project is bisected by the Trans-Alaska Pipeline, a 48-inch diameter 800mile long pipeline currently carrying approximately 500,000 barrels per day of crude oil from production facilities on Alaska's North Slope to the all-weather port of Valdez, Alaska.
+In the Shorty Creek area, Alyeska Pipeline Service Co., the operator of the Trans-Alaska Pipeline, services the pipeline via a controlled-access gravel road whose right-ofway is leased from the State of Alaska.